 The findings will surprise, inform and challenge misconceptions about our relationships (from friendships to sibling and parental love to romantic love) and our portrayal in the media, film and on TV.

-If you want to be kept informed of the project, its findings, future events or how to participate in the next round of filming from February 2018, then get in touch.
+If you want to be kept informed of the project, its findings, future events or how to participate in the next round of filming.

-A special event to launch the main findings of our survey was held at Bush Theatre on Wednesday 25 October 2017 with a guest panel, spoken word, a book reading and signing with Leone Ross (Come Let Us Sing Anyway) and an after party with Afro Beats and Disco by DJ Chillz.
+A special event to launch the initial findings of our survey was held at Bush Theatre on Wednesday 25 October 2017 with a guest panel, spoken word, a book reading and signing with Leone Ross (Come Let Us Sing Anyway) and an after party with Afro Beats and Disco by DJ Chillz.
 The studio was packed and the response overwhelmingly positive.
-Photographs and a film of the event will be uploaded in November.